Dr. Melanie Joy and the Challenge of Male Veganism

 Fair enough, and it gets to another risk that vegans face by falling into these traps.
 Getting triggered by all the overt displays of animal suffering itself becomes a non-vegan trigger to make veganism a punchline.

 Getting spun up by the Thanksgiving turkey, for example, is an example of the kind of trigger for non-vegans who half expect this kind of response.
-A stereotype that is confirmed ends up closing, rather than opening, another's mind.
+A confirmed stereotype ends up closing, rather than opening, another's mind.
 If the goal is to persuade, this is not the way to do it.

 Of course, Dr. Joy may counter that too much compromise is just another example of carnism dictating the narrative and forcing vegans to adjust their behavior to that of the dominant culture, rather than the other way around.
 Why is it always the vegan that has to accommodate and not the other way around?

-She goes into great detail outlining all the ways vegans can compromise in their relationships without compromising core beliefs.
-Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated, to those like me merely aspiring to lead more vegan lives.
+She goes into great detail outlining how vegans can compromise in their relationships without compromising core beliefs.
+Her recommendations on these fronts represent the most substantial parts of the book and can be applied by all vegans, from the most ideologically dedicated to those like me merely aspiring to lead more vegan lives.

 Next comes patience.
 Change doesn't happen overnight and cannot be forced.
 Really, change usually doesn't happen at all for people who live on autopilot, and when it does, it may not be the radical realignment you are hoping for.
 Vegans brace themselves to deal with a hostile world, but in my experience indifference is the real barrier to change.
 "So the animals are suffering.
 Meh..."
 This indifference may push vegans to turn up the volume to get their message heard.
 But the more strident that message comes across, the more people will tune you out.
 Discussion, rather than debate, should be the rule.